- Osome Blog UK

 You need to pay the local taxes on profits made in other countries, too.

-Choosing a Company Structure: IBC, LLC, PTE, LTD
+Choosing the Right Offshore Company Structure: IBC, LLC, or Pte.
+Ltd

 Your company structure often comes down to your chosen jurisdiction and the business structure you expect based on your key operations and strategic business roadmap.
 Normally, there are three offshore company structures widely chosen by business players moving offshore.
 We’ve unpacked each in more detail, but below is a snapshot of what to consider when setting up offshore and jurisdiction recommendations for each company structure.